gabrielmcg/vp-netlify-test/storage/wordpress-mysql-nfs.md

 ## Test persistence in MySQL

 A similar procedure can be performed for MySQL.
-While assets such as images, CSS files, etc are strored in the WordPress volume, infiormation about users, posts, comments, tags, etc are stored in the MySQL database.
+While assets such as images, CSS files, etc are stored in the WordPress volume, information about users, posts, comments, tags, etc are stored in the MySQL database.
 It is possible to browse the tables in the database and identify the rows related to the blog post you created.

 Shut down MySQL as follows: